 - Having an identical twin who was diagnosed with ALL in the first year of life

-For more information about these risk factors, see our document Leukemia – Acute Lymphocytic (Adults).
+For more information about these risk factors, see Leukemia – Acute Lymphocytic (Adults).